Our Lips Are Sealed: Hilary and Haylie Duff version

 American singer Hilary Duff and her sister Haylie Duff covered the song for the soundtrack of the 2004 film A Cinderella Story, in which Hilary starred.
 Their cover, which was released on June 4, 2004, was produced by Charlie Midnight and Ben Arrindell under his alias Spider.
 The Duff sisters said in an interview that they had wanted to record together, and Hilary chose "Our Lips Are Sealed" because the "secretive" theme of the song relates to the film A Cinderella Story.
-The track was included on Hilary's compilation album Most Wanted (2005) and was included in the Japanese edition of Hilary's second album Hilary Duff (2004).
-It was included in the Japanese and Australian versions of Hilary's second compilation album Best of Hilary Duff (2008).
+The track was included on Hilary's first compilation album, Most Wanted (2005), and was included in the Japanese edition of Hilary's second album, Hilary Duff (2004).
+It was included in the Japanese and Australian versions of Hilary's second compilation album, Best of Hilary Duff (2008).

 Critical reception

 Katy Kroll of Billboard magazine wrote favorably of their cover, describing it as a "sugary remake" that features a "nostalgic mix of synthesizers and soft vocals".
 While Kroll noted how their version would probably not be as remembered as the original, "the sisters' snappy rendition is poised to introduce a whole new generation of listeners to a decade long gone."